 The property has frontage located at the end of Oakum Dock Road.
 A gated access is located on Oakum Dock Road.
-The primary access for ingress and egress to the property, and the access to be used for all guests associated with the use as an assembly hall, is through an access road from the upper portion of Saint Clements Castle, which is accessed by Portland-Cobalt Road in Portland.
+UPDATE: Ingress and egress to and from the property will be through the driveway coming from the upper portion of Saint Clements Castle, which is accessed by Portland-Cobalt Road in Portland.